Vyral/base-template/_posts/2021-10-06-should-we-be-expecting-a-foreclosure-wave-this-fall.md

 At a conference last month of mortgage service companies that work with real estate agents on bank-owned properties, they announced that over **80% of homeowners** that went into forbearance after the pandemic started are now current on their mortgage.

 What is a **forbearance**?
 It is when a mortgage service company, lender or bank allows homeowners to pause making payments and move those missed payments at the back of their mortgage.
-It will add the missed payments to the back of the loan.&nbsp;
+It will add the missed payments to the back of the loan.
+You'll have to **repay any missed or reduced payments in the future**.&nbsp;

 When the pandemic started, **1\.6 million homeowners went into forbearance**.
 Now, 80% of those homeowners, are now current on their mortgage.
 Of the remaining 20%, approximately **15% will not be able to afford and pay their monthly mortgage**.
 A majority will be able to sell their home with equity and walk away with a profit as prices in the San Fernando Valley have increased 30-35% since the pandemic began last year.&nbsp;